Anatomy of ESI Maps

 Learn more about the three kinds of information shown on the front of ESI maps:

 - Shoreline Rankings: Learn how shorelines are ranked according to their sensitivity to oil, the natural persistence of oil, and the expected ease of cleanup after an oil spill.

-- Biological Resources: Learn how ESI maps categorize and display oil-sensitive animals and their habitats, and habitats that are themselves sensitive to spilled oil (such as coral reefs).
+- Biological Resources: Learn how ESI maps categorize and display animals and habitats that are sensitive to oil or chemicals, and habitats that are themselves sensitive to spilled pollutants (such as coral reefs).

-- Human-Use Resources: Learn how ESI maps categorize and display the location of human-use resources (such as public beaches) that are vulnerable to oil spills, or that could be used as access points for oil spill cleanup.
+- Human-Use Resources: Learn how ESI maps categorize and display the location of human-use resources (such as public beaches) that are vulnerable to oil or chemical spills, or that could be used as access points for spill cleanup.